Cost of Living advice

 1. Wet Appliances

 Washing machines, tumble dryers, and dishwashers make up around 14%* of an average household energy bill.
 This does not mean to say that we should avoid using them completely, using a dishwasher will actually help you to save on your bills compared to washing up by hand.
-However, avoiding using the tumble dryer could save you around £70 a year.
+Checking the energy rating of dishwashers can help you save money.
+An A-rated dishwasher costs half as much to run a year compared to a G-rated equivalent!

 2. Cold Appliances